apigee/ansible-opdk-accelerator/infrastructure/mirror/README.md

 This playbook will upload and setup the Apigee Nginx web server so that the offline installation can be completed from a central web server.

-* Setup the Apigee Nginx Web [server](https://docs.apigee.com/private-cloud/v4.17.01/install-edge-apigee-setup-utility#installedgeapigeesetuputilityonanodewithnoexternalinternetconnection-installapigeesetuponaremotenodefromthelocalrepo) as a yum repository for an offline Apigee Edge Private Cloud installation.
+* [Setup the Apigee Nginx Web Server](https://docs.apigee.com/private-cloud/v4.17.01/install-edge-apigee-setup-utility#installedgeapigeesetuputilityonanodewithnoexternalinternetconnection-installapigeesetuponaremotenodefromthelocalrepo) as a yum repository for an offline Apigee Edge Private Cloud installation.

-# Assumptions

-* These playbooks assume that you have configured an `ansible.cfg` that indicates the location of the inventory and Ansible roles.
-* This playbook assumes you have invoked `ansible-galaxy install -r requirements.yml -f`

 # Usage

 We recommend that you invoke these playbooks in the following sequence: